 Designed for exporting novices and experts, the Food Export Helpline™ is a complimentary service that provides one-on-one assistance on a variety of export-related topics, with advice tailored specifically for you.
+Whether you’re new

-New to Exporting?
+New to exporting?

 Food Export Helpline™ can help assess your export readiness and guide you through the initial steps as you begin to grow your export sales.
 The most popular questions the Food Export Helpline™ gets from new exporters includes: